A complete Guide to LlamaIndex in 2024

 They dictate the technique of fetching relevant context from the knowledge base against a query.
 For example, Dense Retrieval against a vector index is a prevalent approach.

-Choose the right retriever here -
+Choose the right retriever from this list

 Node Postprocessors